Class action against Vocation Limited announced

-Senior class action lawyer Tim Finney said he received instructions from retail investors to investigate the potential claim following the announcement and since then, had been contacted by dozens of institutional investors who wish to take action against Vocation.
+Senior class action lawyer Tim Finney said he received instructions from retail investors to investigate the potential claim following the announcement, and since then, has been contacted by dozens of institutional investors who wish to take action against Vocation.

 “In our opinion, there are reasonable grounds to allege that the problems in Vocation’s Victorian business were systemic, and that the company had been misleading the market about its true position since its public listing in late 2013,” Mr Finney said.